It can be quite confusing when looking at coconut oils and knowing the difference between them and which is the best.

 Our extra virgin coconut oil involves investment in equipment and effort, all of which means higher capital and operating costs.
 Hence virgin / extra virgin coconut oil is more expensive than basic copra coconut oil but definitely worth the extra in terms of quality.

-Lucy Bee coconut oil only comes from fresh, mature coconuts from the Philippines and the Solomon Islands and is not blended.
+Lucy Bee coconut oil only comes from fresh, mature coconuts from the Philippines and Sri Lanka and is not blended.
 You'll notice the country of origin clearly stated on the jar's label.

 Our coconut oil is extracted within 1-4 hours of the organically grown coconut being cracked open and is raw, too.
 We only use the white kernel of the coconut meat, which helps bring out the white colour of the oil and enhances the oil flavour.

 The following are the descriptions that you might see on coconut oil labels which describe the extraction method used but what do they actually mean?

 Some will say that no heat is used during extraction but I think it’s worth mentioning that due to the ‘Law of Physics’, whenever a machine is used, heat is generated through friction (I’m no physicist so that’s as far as I can go with the scientific explanation but try rubbing your hands together vigorously and you’ll notice some heat).